mohdrafey1/Explore-Heaven/README.md

    CLOUDINARY_API_SECRET=your_cloudinary_api_secret

 Replace your_mongodb_url, your_cloudinary_cloud_name, your_cloudinary_api_key, and your_cloudinary_api_secret with your actual MongoDB URI and Cloudinary API credentials.

 Run the application using npm start.
 Access the application in your web browser at http://localhost:3000.

 Deployment
 This project is deployed on Render.
-You can access the live version [here].
+You can access the live version [here](https://explore-heaven.onrender.com/listings).

 Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, feel free to submit a pull request.